timneutkens/MagentoHackaton_VoiceControl/README.md

 * Previous page
 * Search for <what you want to search for>

 Webshops usually don't get to talk that much.
-So maybe ask how the Magento is doing..?
+So maybe ask how Magento is doing..?

 ## Installation